Bank and Credit Union Mergers: Practical Advice for Executives

 Integrating Systems While Minimizing Risk

-Problems with techology integration can hurt value creation following a merger.
+Problems with technology integration can hurt value creation following a merger.
 Few institutions rely on identical infrastructure, and integrating without disruption to operations and services is delicate and often expensive.
 This problem is exacerbated by outdated, high-cost legacy systems and fragmented back-office functions, making integration even more difficult and time-consuming.
 Regulatory and reputational risk also surface during this process, particularly when migrating client data from one system to another with one error having the potential to lead to delays, fines, or client exits.

 Meeting Regulator Requirements and Client Expectations

-Mergers can elevate skyrocket risk exposure across financial, operational, and reputational dimensions.
+Mergers can elevate risk exposure across financial, operational, and reputational dimensions.
 Scenario planning and stress testing become essential to prove operational readiness — not just to satisfy internal stakeholders, but to meet regulators’ standards as well.
 Every merger invites deeper scrutiny, particularly when wealth and advisory services are involved.

 Clients and members are likely not keeping tabs on merger operational readiness, but they’ll notice delays in communications and slowdowns in customer service.
 They can easily become irritated by a new, unfamiliar online user experience or have trouble accessing benefits or offerings.
 Such disruption isn’t uncommon during bank mergers, but if client trust is broken, it can be hard to rebuild.